6: Blind Faith

 He snuck a glance back in time to see her shiver.
 “I wonder if I will ever know how I came to be here.”

 Ahead, a massive fallen log cut across their path.
 Chris found a foothold and hoisted himself over.
-Leaning one arm against the stump where a branch had broken off long ago, he watched Una approach the log and falter.
+Then, leaning against the other side, he watched Una approach the log and falter.
 She was out of breath.
-He didn't want to, but they would have to stop and rest soon.
+He didn’t want to, but they would have to stop and rest soon.

 “Who would have thought,” Una said, panting, “that I would return here so soon.”